Columba Domínguez: Career

 In 1961, she recorded an LP record titled La voz dulce y mexicana de Columba Domínguez (The Sweet, Mexican Voice of Columba Domínguez) for the RCA Víctor label, with orchestral arrangements by Mario Ruiz Armengol and Chucho Ferrer.
 The album has ten tracks and was reissued in digital format by Sony Music in 2012.

 On television, Domínguez performed in telenovelas like La tormenta (1967) and El carruaje (1972).
 Her last television appearance was in Aprendiendo a amar (1979).

-After her retirement in 1987, Columba devoted herself to dance, humanistic art, painting and piano.
+After her retirement in 1987, Domínguez devoted herself to dance, humanistic art, painting and piano.
 In 2008, after more than 20 years of retirement from cinema, the Mexican director Roberto Fiesco returned her to the screen in the short film Paloma.
 That same year, Dominguez was honored by the International Film Festival de la Frontera, in Ciudad Juarez, at which some of her most representative titles were shown.
 In 2010, Domínguez made special appearances in the films La cebra and Borrar la memoria, and in 2012 she appeared in the film El último trago.

-In May 2013, Columba Domínguez was honored with the Golden Ariel Award for her contributions to the Mexican film industry.
+In May 2013, Domínguez was honored with the Golden Ariel Award for her contributions to the Mexican film industry.